Records Request Regulation 118

 |Effective Date:||February 17, 2011|

-This policy is designed to ensure UNCSA’s compliance with North Carolina’s Public Records Act and the disclosure of UNCSA information generally.
+This regulation is designed to ensure UNCSA’s compliance with North Carolina’s Public Records Act and the disclosure of UNCSA information generally.

-This policy applies to all documents maintained by UNCSA.
+This regulation applies to all documents maintained by UNCSA.

 A. “Applicant for Employment” means an individual who takes those steps necessary to be considered an employment applicant for purposes of the UNCSA Affirmative Action Plan.